yihaoh/I-Rex/README.md

 5. Now you can access I-Rex at `localhost:80`.

 ## Evaluation
 To reproduce the experiment results in the I-Rex research paper.
-Please go to the [Evaluation](./evaluation/) directory and follow the instructions in the corresponding [README](./evaluation/README).
+Please go to the [Evaluation](./evaluation/) directory and follow the instructions in the corresponding [README](./evaluation/README.md).

+## Disclaimer
+This repository is not the main dev repository for I-Rex, but specifically created for the publication in PVLDB.